- Comprehensive Objectives: English M.A.

-GRADUATE ADVISING: The Graduate Coordinator, Dr. Ellen Harrington, works with all new students on literature course selection and general advising.
-Dr. Sue Walker directs the programs of students in the Creative Writing concentration.
+The Graduate Coordinator, Dr. John Halbrooks, works with all new students on course selection and general advising.
+In addition, Dr. Charlotte Pence mentors students in the Creative Writing concentration.

 The degree requirements for English as stated in the current Bulletin.